 PRODUCT INFO HyperX Alloy Origins 60 Compact Keyboard Manufacture HyperX Available at View at Amazon

-As you might have known from our detailed keyboard buying guide, these keyboards have only 60% of the keys that a regular 104 key full-size keyboard would have.
+These keyboards have only 60% of the keys that a regular 104 key full-size keyboard would have.
 This cuts down on the extra space and creates a compact typing experience.
 Enthusiasts have been building their own boards for a while now, but that’s usually quite expensive.
 If you want to get a feel for what these keyboards are like, going with a pre-built may be a good idea for beginners.

 HyperX is a bit late to the party, but that’s not necessarily a bad thing.
 There’s still not a lot of competition when it comes to pre-built 60% keyboards that have a larger production.
 Especially at this price point.
 Fortunately, the HyperX Alloy Origins 60 ticks a lot of boxes and will likely please many buyers and carries on the legacy of the standard HyperX Alloy Origins keyboard.
 Let’s get on with our comprehensive HyperX Alloy Origins 60% Review.